Regine Normann: Early life and education

+Teaching and writing career

+Normann was appointed a schoolteacher at Kristiania Folk School in 1901.
+Up until her retirement in 1932, she worked at Sofienberg School in Oslo.

 She made her literary debut in 1905 with the novel Krabvaag.
-Among her other novels are Stængt from 1906, Barnets tjenere from 1910, and Faafengt from 1911.
-She published several collections of fairy tales, including Eventyr from 1925, Nye eventyr from 1926, Nordlandsnatt from 1927, and Det gråner mot høst from 1930.
+Among her other novels are Stængt (1906), Barnets tjenere (1910) and Faafengt (1911).
+She published several collections of fairy tales, including Eventyr (1925), Nye eventyr (1926), Nordlandsnatt (1927), and Det gråner mot høst (1930).
+She published 18 books in total and her fairy tales have remained in print been out of print since they first appeared.
+In 1940, André Bjerke wrote that “very few in this century have been able to compose true fairy tales.
+Actually, I can only think of three: Rudyard Kipling, Selma Lagerlöf, and Regine Normann”.

 Personal life

-When she was 17, she married Peder Johnsen.
+When Normann was 17, she married Peder Johnsen.
 The marriage was unhappy and after 10 years of marriage, she left her husband.
 In 1906, she was married to author Tryggve Andersen (1866–1920).
 Their marriage dissolved in 1913.